ExoMol/exomol2lida/README.rst

 - ``preferred_isotopologues`` is a package grouping some functionality for guessing which isotopologue for each molecule is likely the most abundant one, and should be a part of LIDA data.
+This is just a utility package and is not used implicitly by any other parts of the ``exomol2lida`` workflow.

 - ``tests_unit`` and ``tests_integration`` are testing harnesses written for ``pytest``.